-Flagship club FC Porto, Europa League winners in 2011, Champions League winners in 2004, recently dominated the domestic game, but have since fallen away, allowing Benfica to win the last two league titles.
-Based at the impressively modernised Estádio do Dragão, built to host Euro 2004, FC Porto have been steered by controversial chairman Jorge Nuno Pinto da Costa for the last 30 years.
+Flagship club FC Porto, Europa League winners in 2011, Champions League winners in 2004, recently dominated the domestic game, but have since fallen away, allowing Benfica to win the title in 2019.
+Based at the impressively modernised Estádio do Dragão, built to host Euro 2004, FC Porto have been steered by controversial chairman Jorge Nuno Pinto da Costa since 1982.

 The other clubs in town are Boavista and Salgueiros.
 Portuguese champions in 2001, Boavista were ruined by the costs of rebuilding their Estádio do Bessa.
 In 2014, after six years of lower-league ignominity, Boavista were allowed back into an expanded top flight by the Portuguese League.

 Little Salgueiros, renamed Sport Clube Salgueiros 08, currently play at the sports complex in Pedroucos, north-east of town, within reasonably easy reach of Hospital São João at the end of yellow metro line D. The club are currently in Group C of the third flight Campeonato Nacional.

 Porto airport is 11km (7 miles) north-west of the city.
 It is conveniently linked to town, and directly to the Estádio do Dragão, at the other end of violet line E, by metro.
 Town is 20 minutes away, the stadium 35.
 The metro and buses operate with the andante chip card.
 A single ticket to the stadium is €2.30, including the price of the blue card.
 A 24-hour pass (andante tour 1) is €7.
 A taxi from the airport to town should be around €25.